OCCIRF/OpenCloudComputingIncidentResponseFramework/templates/warGameEvaluation.md

 # Template: War Game Evaluation
-This template helps to plan and conduct a war game.
-All needed details for one can be documented in the template for further references.
+This template helps to evaluate a conducted war game.
+This can then be used to document and further optimize activities.

 ## Template
 > # War game: [name]